The Powerful Link Between Music and Memory: What the Science Shows

 5 Tips for Improving Brain Health Naturally

-Eat for Your Brain: Foods the Fuel Neurogenesis
+Eat for Your Brain: Foods That Fuel Neurogenesis

 Think of the brain as your body’s engine.
 If you want your brain to run optimally, you need to give it the proper fuel.
 Eating processed foods high in saturated fat and sugar can stall neurogenesis, slow your thinking, or cause “brain fog” and other cognitive issues.